lofieth/fastapi-digitalocean-app-template/STYLE.md

 Each module should contain only one function

-Each module name should match its corresponding API function
+Each module name should match its function

 ## Function
 During development you’ll naturally encounter reusable logic

 Create these shared functions in the functions folder as they are used across multiple APIs

-Each module name should match its corresponding API function
+Each module name should match its function